JJRWalker/jekyll-theme-chirpy-darksol/_posts/blog/2025-10-19-getting-started-with-c.md

 In cases where we cast from a lower number of bits to a higher one.
 E.g. a 32-bit integer to a 64-bit integer.
 We can safely store all the data from the 32-bit integer inside the 64-bit one.
 So the numbers will always match.

-However, when we cast from a 64-bit integer to a 32-bit one, we may expirence "truncation".
+However, when we cast from a 64-bit integer to a 32-bit one, we may experience "truncation".
 This is where we have to chop off the higher byte values of the 64-bit integer so it will fit inside a 32-bit value.
 If there was any data above the 32-bit mark, the new value will be the maximum value of a 32-bit integer.

 In the case of casting from `double` down to `float` we end up losing precision, a `double` can represent twice the number of decimal places a `float` can.
 Which means if we cast down, we cannot store all these decimal places inside the `float`.
 Leading to some rounding.
-While this isn't usually an issue, there are some mathmatical equations where incredibly small numbers make a big difference.
+While this isn't usually an issue, there are some mathematical equations where incredibly small numbers make a big difference.

 > Your compiler may or may not allow you to actually cast values to a value of a smaller number of bits.
 It will usually output a warning, but sometimes warnings may be treated as errors depending on your build setup.